untillpro/scm4j/scm4j-releaser/README.md

 Calculate actions to do the following things

-- Run analyzeVersion for all  mdeps
+- Run recursively calculateProductionReleaseActions for all  mdeps
+  - pass mdeps, since even if dependency is in actual its latest version must be fetched (FetchVersion action)
 - Actualize list of mdeps versions in dev branch
   - save: dev/mdeps.json
   - calc: lastVerCommit